devmuffy/polish-identification-numbers/README.md

 ### `isValidRegon`

 Works for both 9-digit and 14-digit numbers.
+Returns `boolean`.

 ```ts
 import { isValidRegon } from "polish-identification-numbers";